mrdipeshashah/Big-Query-Cricket-Batsmen-Performance/README.md

-# The Modern Test GOAT Index (from 1970 – to early 2026 incluidng the 5th Ashes test)
+# The GOAT INDEX for Modern era test batsmen (from 1970 – to early 2026 incluidng the 5th Ashes test)
 **An Advanced Statistical Framework for Evaluating Cricket Batting Excellence**

 ## Project Overview